-The non-profit association "Entertainment Pact" supports the Entertainment Pact petition, a shared commitment to addressing the environmental issues resulting from the hyper-growth of the digital entertainment sector, encompassing its entire structure.
+Following engagements announced by world leaders at Cop21 and more recently Cop26 summit, the non-profit association "Entertainment Pact" supports the Entertainment Pact petition, a shared commitment between scientists, NGOs and artists to addressing the environmental issues resulting from the hyper-growth of the digital sector.

-Our top level research university and laboratory partners are with us to support us in our goals of data collection & research for sustainable solutions.
+Our top level research university and tech partners are with us on the path to actionable and sustainable solutions.

 Why is it urgent to make the digital sector sustainable?

-• Innovative research in to data center cooling systems, data flows, network efficiency and renewable energy will be key in making the digital sector sustainable.
+• Innovative research into data center cooling systems, data flows, network efficiency, renewable energy and eco-design will be key in making the digital sector sustainable.